-Subject to the limitations set forth in the Partnership Agreement, if you receive any common units, you will have the right to redeem those common units in whole or in part for an equal number of shares of our common stock, subject to adjustment in the event of certain dilutive or other capital events.
-We have the right to pay you an amount of cash equal to the value of the common stock otherwise issuable to you upon tender of your common units, as determined in accordance with the Partnership Agreement, instead of issuing our common stock to you.
-You must redeem at least 2,000 common units at any given time, unless you own less than 2,000 common units, in which case you must redeem all of your common units.
+Subject to the limitations set forth in the Partnership Agreement, a holder of common units has the right to redeem those common units in whole or in part for an equal number of shares of our common stock, subject to adjustment in the event of certain dilutive or other capital events.
+We have the right to pay the holder an amount of cash equal to the value of the common stock otherwise issuable to the holder upon tender of common units, as determined in accordance with the Partnership Agreement, instead of issuing our common stock.

-Redemption and Conversion Procedures
+Redemption Procedures

-You may exercise the right to redeem your OP units or convert your Series D Preferred Stock by providing to us an appropriate notice, as described in the Partnership Agreement or the Articles Supplementary classifying and designating the Series D Preferred Stock, respectively.
-You may also be required to furnish certain other certificates and forms.
-The Partnership Agreement and the Articles Supplementary establish some limitations on your right to redeem your OP units or convert your Series D Preferred Stock, respectively.
+A holder may exercise the right to redeem common units by providing to us an appropriate notice, as described in the Partnership Agreement.
+A holder may also be required to furnish certain other certificates and forms.
+The Partnership Agreement establishes some limitations on the right to redeem common units.

-Once we receive a notice of redemption with respect to your OP units, we will determine whether to redeem the tendered OP units for cash or for shares of Series D Preferred Stock or common stock, as applicable.
-Any shares of Series D Preferred Stock or common stock that we issue will be validly issued, fully paid and nonassessable.
+Once we receive a notice of redemption with respect to common units, we will determine whether to redeem the tendered common units for cash or for shares of common stock.
+Any shares of common stock that we issue will be validly issued, fully paid and nonassessable.